Gingerbread Loaf

 Adjust icing as needed.
 If the icing is too thick, add a touch more half-and-half.
 If the icing is too thin, add a little more powdered sugar.

 Bake.
 Bake gingerbread loaf for approximately 38-42 minutes, or until the center is done.
 Check doneness with a toothpick.
-Insert it into the middle of the loaf and if it comes out clean, it’s done.
+Insert it into the middle of the loaf and if it comes out clean with just a few moist crumbs, it’s done.

 Cool.
 Let the gingerbread sit in the loaf pan for 10 minutes before carefully removing it to a cooling rack.
 Let cool.